DFE-Digital/sts-plan-technology-for-your-school/src/Dfe.PlanTech.Web/README.md

 - Setup your SignIn secrets, using the instructions in the [Dfe.PlanTech.Infrastructure.SignIn](../Dfe.PlanTech.Infrastructure.SignIn/README.md) project
 - Setup your Contentful secrets, using the instructions in the [Dfe.PlanTech.Infrastructure.Contentful](../Dfe.PlanTech.Infrastructure.Contentful/README.md) project
+- Setup your Redis connection, using the instructions in the [Dfe.PlanTech.Infrastructure.Redis](../Dfe.PlanTech.Infrastructure.Redis/README.md) project

 ## Project References